Jeremiah 32 – The Property Purchase from Prison

 i.
 You have set signs and wonders in the land of Egypt, to this day: “Oresius writeth that the tracks of Pharaoh’s chariot wheels are yet to be seen at the Red Sea.
 Fides sit penes authorem.”
 (Trapp)

 f.
-They have not obeyed Your voice or walked in Your law: In contrast to the great love and goodness of God – especially as expressed toward Israel – Jeremiah noted the rebellion and disobedience of the same people who were special object of His favor.
+They have not obeyed Your voice or walked in Your law: In contrast to the great love and goodness of God – especially as expressed toward Israel – Jeremiah noted the rebellion and disobedience of the same people who were the special object of His favor.
 This rebellion and disobedience was the reason for the great calamity to come upon them.

 2. (24-25) Prayer for understanding.